KozmunkasKalman/mangowc-rice/README.md

 - wlsunset
 - pavucontrol
 - paru
+- fzf

 Full list of software used by me with this rice:
 - neovim with [nvchad config](https://github.com/NvChad/NvChad)
 - htop
 - brave
-- thunar
 - ristretto
 - parole
 - xarchiver
 - gimp
-- libreoffice
-- kew
+- onlyoffice
-- lmms
+- tauon
 - nwg-look

 I also included a few of my scripts, such as:
 - nomadfetch: a fetch script, which is very broken on other hardware, support is not guaranteed at all, and distros might lack icons, but it works on my machine, so... if you know a way to fix it, make a pr and i'll merge it
-- gparu: a tui frontend for paru made with fzf, allows you to search for packages and installs it
+- gparu: a tui frontend for paru made with fzf, allows you to search for and install packages, update installed packages, look for and remove any installed packages, and clear the cache
 - my rofi scripts:
   - web-menu: from there you can either open just a browser, or open specific commonly used websites
   - wallpaper-menu: allows you to pick a wallpaper and set it with swww, by default the wallpapers have to be in ~/Pictures/Wallpapers/
+  - layout-selector: with this you can select mangowc tag layouts with ease
   - power-menu: a simple power menu that can run hyprlock, exit mango, reboot, or shutdown

-Rofi theme, menu, and the power menu are edited versions of [Aditya Shakya (adi1090x)'s Rofi](https://github.com/adi1090x/rofi)
+Rofi menu and power menu themes are edited versions of [Aditya Shakya (adi1090x)'s Rofi](https://github.com/adi1090x/rofi)

+TODO:
+- desktop icons with pcmanfm
+- fix animations for layers
+- make a preview video

 Feel free to use anything from this (or even all of it) for whatever you want, however you want, whenever, and wherever.